lackadaize/se-prep-final-project/README.md

 # My Personal Website

-This is the final project for the Flatiron Program Preparatory Phase
+This is the final project for the Flatiron Program Preparatory Phase.